 - Metric 2.
 We looked at the questions people asked in the help desk

-- We created many scorecards with our software (including those free examples)
+- Metric 3.
+We analyzed our own experience, as we created many scorecards with our software (including those free examples)

 - Have one tab, not two (no duplication of KPIs)